georgy7/flood_fill_filter/README.rst

 |readme_Prewitt_inverted|

-Basically there is nothing to prevent selecting a threshold value, such that there were only contours without noise.
+Basically, there is nothing to prevent selecting a threshold value, such that there were only contours without noise.
 Then there will be a white space between the close lines.

 |readme_Prewitt_inverted_contrast|